-- Unemployed through no fault of their own. - Available for work: ready and willing to accept work considered suitable because of past training, education, or experience. - Physically able to work: claimants may not collect benefits while sick, injured, or disabled.

-- Actively seeking work by making at least two job contacts each week, using methods that are customary for the occupation.
-Periodically, may be required to report to an American Job Center to demonstrate work search activities. - Not receiving unemployment benefits from another state. - You must report as directed.
-This includes submitting weekly claim forms, reporting for eligibility reviews and Benefit Accuracy Measurement interviews, and submitting documents required to establish eligibility for benefits, such as legal alien status and proof of wages.
+- Unemployed through no fault of their own. - Available for work: ready and willing to accept work considered suitable because of past training, education, or experience. - Physically able to work: claimants may not collect benefits while sick, injured, or disabled. - Actively seeking work, using methods that are customary for the occupation.
+Periodically, may be required to report to an American Job Center to demonstrate work search activities. - Not receiving unemployment benefits from another state.